 Baking and decorating on a full time basis later on, no doubt gave me more time to decorate cakes, but then again, the challenge remained trying to maximize the number of orders I could accept so that I could maximize my profit (without compromising the quality of my cakes, off course!) at any given time.

 And because cakes are perishable items, there is only so much that could be done ahead of time.
 Everything else had to be done quite the last minute.

-For these very reasons, time management and proper planning was absolutely important for me so that I could decorate as many cakes as I could in a particular week.
+For these very reasons, time management and proper planning was absolutely important for me as a cake decorator so that I could decorate as many cakes as I could in a particular week.

 So, this is how I typically organize my weeks.
-My baking process normally starts 4 days before the delivery day, so typically, if the cake needs to be delivered on a Saturday, my baking process would start on a Tuesday.
+My baking process normally starts 4 days before the delivery day.
+Typically, if the cake needs to be delivered on a Saturday, my baking process would start on a Tuesday.

 Saturday (before delivery)

 - Cakes are photographed, packed in boxes and delivered.

 If the cakes are to be delivered on Sunday, I would bake the cake on Wednesday.
 And follow through the rest of the steps until Sunday when I deliver the cakes.